Kong/lua-resty-dns-client/README.md

 ### 4.1.x (xxxx) unreleased

 - Fix: added logging of try-list to the TCP/UDP wrappers, see [PR 75](https://github.com/Kong/lua-resty-dns-client/pull/75).
+- Fix: reduce logging noise of the requery timer

 ### 4.1.0 (7-Aug-2019)